 Is bloody show a sign of labor?
 Yes.
 As your cervical changes occur, you will shed the mucus plug.
 It drops out in a lump or discharge for a few days.
 It is tinged with brown, pink, or red blood and therefore referred to as “bloody show”.
 This indicates that labor is close (6).
+But note that not every pregnant woman will have this symptom.
 If you notice bloody show between 32 and 34 weeks, you should call your doctor as it can be a sign of preterm labor.

 [ Read: Symptoms Of False Labor ]

 Spontaneous rupture of the membranes or “breaking of the waters” is a strong symptom of labor.
 It happens when the amniotic sac ruptures and the fluid gushes out from the vagina.
 Once the waters break, you should immediately contact your doctor who would ask for the consistency and color of the fluid.
 If it is green, your baby might have emptied her bowel (6).

 Only around 10% women experience this sign before labor, while the rest experience it during labor.
 Sometimes if the waters do not break, the baby is likely to be born in the amniotic sac (7).

 As the name suggests, nesting is the motherly instinct to build a haven for the baby.
 Amid those heavy days of breathlessness and weakness, you might suddenly feel energetic to get up and set the house in order, paint your yet-to-be-born baby’s room, or keep the things ready for them.
 It is scientifically proven that nesting not just happens in other mammal species but also in humans.
 (8)

 In spite of your energy spurt, don’t give in to your urge.
 Take rest as labor might be just around the corner.